minprog/app-studio/30 Android/31 Volley/10 Content.md

 # Volley

 To set up a connection with an online API, you can use the [Volley Library](https://developer.android.com/training/volley/index.html).
-It can be used to send requests to a web server.
-Doing that immediately presents us with a problem: the server might not respond as swiftly as expected, and will make our app slow and unresponsive.
+It can be used to send HTTP requests to a web server.
+Sending HTTP requests immediately presents us with a problem: the server might not respond immediately, and waiting for the response may make our app slow and unresponsive.

 Consider the following pseudocode for an activity: